Koldy PHP Framework — Request & Response

 PHP started as template engine, and it's still the best one, so we didn't re-invent the wheel.
 Simply make PHP files with "phtml", store them in application/views/ and use them.

-Renders a PHP view file with data passed as variables.
+Renders a PHP view file with data attached via the fluent Data trait API.

 use Koldy\Response\View;